rozbb/draft-waict-transparency/draft-waict-transparency.md

 To enroll via HTTPS, a site first exposes an HTTPS endpoint `https://$domain/.well-known/waict-enroll` containing all the information the transparency service needs to

-with MIME type `application/json` with the schema (TODO: should history size be in here too?):
+with MIME type `application/json` with the schema (TODO: should history size be in here too? what is the initial chain hash for?):
 ```json
 {
   "title": "Enrollment Data",